ben2d2/Resume/README.md

 - AWS security and resource management

 #### DEVELOPER, ZEUMO; NASHVILLE, TN — DECEMBER 2012 - JULY 2015
-Second developer hired at Zeumo, having contributed to a majority of the application.
+The second developer hired at Zeumo, having contributed to the majority of the application.
-- Full stack developer using Ruby on Rails and a variety of front-end libraries/frameworks
+- Developed using Ruby on Rails and a variety of front-end libraries/frameworks
 - Lead developer for analytics platform
 - Responsible for new developer on-boarding

 #### LAB ASSISTANT & MENTOR, NASHVILLE SOFTWARE SCHOOL; NASHVILLE, TN — APRIL 2013 - PRESENT
 - Lab assistant for Cohort 2 - Ruby on Rails course led by Eliza Brock
-- Coach for group and individual projects
+- Coached the group and individual projects
 - Mentored students in three cohorts

 #### MANAGER, EARLY CHILDHOOD JEMS; NASHVILLE, TN — APRIL 2005 - DECEMBER 2012
-Responsible for accounting and payroll, inside/outside sales, inventory management, customer account management, marketing programs, event management and web content management.
-For this business, self-taught, designed, and developed a customer management system which included route management, sales notes, online ordering, rewards program and a contact database.
+In a family business, we wore many hats.
+Responsible for accounting and payroll, inside/outside sales, inventory management, customer account management, marketing programs, event management, and web content management.
+For this business, self-taught, designed, and developed a customer management system which included route management, sales notes, online ordering, rewards program, and a contact database.

 #### BASS PLAYER/MUSICIAN; NASHVILLE, TN — 1997 - PRESENT
 Traveled throughout North America as bass player in a touring band.
 Joined on stage by Steve Cropper, Bonnie Bramlett, Jack Pearson, and Jimmy Hall and many other talented artists and musicians.
 Opened for a variety of regional and national artists including Charlie Daniels Band.